rustamlatypov/parallel-radixsort/README.md

 ## Description

 Implementations for LSD radix sort and parallel radix sort.
 LSD radix sort is a rather straightforward and sequential algorithm.
 LSD parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
-Multicore parallelization is achieved using Java's ForkJoinTask framework.
+Multicore processing is achieved using Java's ForkJoinTask framework.

 Both algorithms are benchmarked against Scala's own implementation of quicksort, i.e., scala.util.Sorting.quickSort, using the tests included in /tests.
 After the validity of the algorithms is tested, System.nanoTime is utilized to time the algorithms and to compare them to Scala's quicksort.

 ## Results